 Arctic Wolf Interesting Facts – Fun Facts About Arctic Wolves

-- Arctic wolf is one of the rare examples of animal species that is relatively not threatened by humans.
+- Arctic wolf is one of the rare examples of animal species that are relatively not threatened by humans.
 Due to the isolated habitat range, Arctic wolves are not disturbed by urbanization or habitat destruction.

 - An Arctic wolf has a special countercurrent heat exchange system in its feet, which prevents its feet from freezing while walking on the snow.

-- Arctic wolves born with blue eyes that become brown or golden-brown when they are growing old.
+- Arctic wolves are born with blue eyes that become brown or golden-brown when they are growing old.

 - Arctic wolves are fast and can run at the speed of 40 miles per hour when chasing prey.

 - Youngsters of the Arctic wolves eat partially digested food that their mother and other members of the pack regurgitate after hunting.

 - In a pack, only the highest-ranking members are allowed to reproduce.
 They are known as the Alpha male and females.

 - Like other wolves, packs of the Arctic wolves communicate through howling.
 They can compare the size of their pack with other packs’ sizes by hearing howlings.